Workforce Development Diploma Program (WDDP)

 *As of July 1, 2019, the Competency-Based (CB) Program is no longer offered

-WCSA has shifted to a new Workforce Development Diploma Program (WDDP) and
+WCSA has shifted to a new Workforce Development Certificate Program (WDCP) and

 Pre-High School Equivalency classes to support students looking to earn a diploma.

-The Workforce Development Diploma is NOT a High School Equivalency.
+The Workforce Development Certificate is NOT a High School Equivalency.

 It represents completion of the WCSA work skills preparation program.